digitalsurvival/digitalsurvival.github.io/friends.md

 [SurvivalBlog](https://survivalblog.com/) - Started by James Wesley, Rawles, a former US Intelligence officer, SurvivalBlog provides

 [The Art of Manliness](http://www.artofmanliness.com/) — The blog's own words descript it best: a "blog dedicated to uncovering the lost art of being a man."
 I enjoy reading articles listed here from time to time.

+The [FreedomBox Foundation](http://freedomboxfoundation.org/) is an organization dedicated to the preservation of digital freedoms.
+Primary the right to privacy and security.
+Check out their [GitHub profile](https://github.com/freedombox) to see a list of software they have produced.